sigmaSd/conjure-deno/README.md

 - You can now use the repl, if you're unsure about the bindings just run `:ConjureSchool` to learn more

-## Limitation

-Statements should end with `;` , if you use `deno fmt` this is done automatically.

-This limitation is on purpose to allow sending multi-lines input to the repl in the constraints of stdio ipc

 ## Development

 To hack on this plugin first run `make deps` then after each change to the fnl